lingtalfi/nullos-admin/doc/privilege.md

 nullos use the [Privilege](https://github.com/lingtalfi/Privilege) framework.

-As far as the crud module is concerned, my first intent was to use Privilege for every single sql privilege.
+Intent: the root user can gives right on tables, columns (insert, delete, select, update), page access to other users.

-That may be a todo..., but for now, my client doesn't need it, so just use the sql language directly if that's something you need.
+Not implemented yet, because my client doesn't need it.